paul-nechifor/nechifor-site/readme.md

 ## Usage

-Install the requirements:
+Download all the requirements (it will take a while):

-    npm install
+    npm run prepare

 Build it: